sonia-beslika/Python-for-MS327/README.md

 # Python-for-MS327
-A repo that explores the MS327 textbook exercises in python
+A repo that explores the MS327 computer exercises in python